Conditions Treated at our Toronto and Scarborough Clinics

-At Toronto Physiotherapy, we treat a variety of injuries and conditions.
-We also have special rehabilitation programs that can be tailored specifically for your injury.
+At Toronto Physio Therapy, our multidisciplinary clinics treat a variety of injuries and conditions.
+We also have special rehabilitation programs in Toronto that can be tailored specifically for your injury.

 Lower Leg and Ankle Injuries